JG-student/tutorials-QGIS/Practice_PH-QGIS_tut2_Barbados.md

 # Barbados in QGIS: Adding Vectors and Layers
 [originally used on Monday March 28, 2016]
-### This tutorial is designed so you can practice the skills you used in [Programming Historian QGIS Tutorial#2](http://programminghistorian.org/lessons/qgis-layers "Links to Programming Historian")
+### This tutorial is designed so you can practice the skills you used in the [Programming Historian QGIS Tutorial about additing layers](http://programminghistorian.org/lessons/qgis-layers "Links to Programming Historian")
 1. Make a folder or directory called “Barbados” on your computer.
-2. Download the following Barbados data sets from DIVA-GIS [google it] into that directory and unzip them; each should be in its own sub-directory.
+2. Download the following Barbados data sets from DIVA-GIS [Google it] into that directory and unzip them; each should be in its own sub-directory.
     -	Administrative Areas BRB\_adm.ZIP
     -	Roads BRB\_rds.ZIP
 3. Open QGIS and set up up a new project.